 Personal studying and reading in your own time each week, including some guided study using handouts, online activities, etc.

 Afternoons.
-Academic tutorials are generally facilitated from 1300 hours or 1400 hours depending on the lecture times on three days per week.
-These tutorials last from one to two hours, depending on the module.
+Academic tutorials are generally begin at 1300 hours depending on the lecture times on three days per week.
+These tutorials last from one to three hours, depending on the module.

 At Queen’s, we aim to deliver a high quality learning environment that embeds intellectual curiosity, innovation and best practice in learning, teaching and student support to enable student to achieve their full academic potential.